 Where is digital pathology headed?

-As AI applications continue to grow, AI-powered digital pathology will likely follow most technology curves; the costs will continue to come down and the variety of applications will increase.
+As AI-enabled digital pathology continue to advance, it will likely follow most technology curves; the costs will continue to come down and the variety of applications will increase.
 The declining number of pathologists combined with the rise in biopsy volume is necessitating the need for more efficient labs.
 Additionally, crossover with other AI applications, like those in radiology and MRI, will provide opportunities to use digital pathology tools to as part of integrated diagnostics and prognostic decision making.

 Some labs have already set up their digital pathology system to auto-load select images from their radiology PACS (Picture Archiving Communication System) upon case signout, allowing treating physicians to view and navigate the very slide from which patient diagnosis is based.
 At the same time, radiologists can see radiographs along with MRI and CT scans and the corresponding histology slides in one view.